qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 to your QGIS project.
 It has many different options and settings, let's start to explore some of its features.

-* Start a new map and add the :guilabel:`roads` layer from the :kbd:`training_data` Geopackage.
+#.
+Start a new map and add the :guilabel:`roads` layer from the :file:`training_data`
-* Install the plugin following the guidelines described in :ref:`plugin_installation` searching :guilabel:`QuickMapServices`.
+   Geopackage.
+#.
+Install the QuickMapServices plugin.
-* Open the plugin's search tab by clicking on :menuselection:`Web --> QuickMapServices --> Search QMS`.
+#.
+Open the plugin's search tab by clicking on :menuselection:`Web -->
-* This option of the plugin allows you to filter the available base maps by the current extent of the map canvas.
+   QuickMapServices --> Search QMS`.
+This option of the plugin allows you to filter the available base maps by the current extent of the map canvas.
+#.
 Click on the :guilabel:`Filter by extent` and you should see one service available.
+#.
 Click on the :guilabel:`Add` button next to the map to load it.
-* The base map will be loaded and you will have a satellite background for the map
+#.
+The base map will be loaded and you will have a satellite background for the
+   map

 .. image:: img/qms_result.png
    :align: center